 Learn how easy it is to build a simple fireplace surround and mantel from MDF to beef up an existing brick fireplace.

 In the first part of my fireplace makeover tutorial, I shared how to tile over a brick fireplace.
-Today, I’m going to share how we built out our existing surround and DIYed a new mantel.
-If you haven’t already you can also see my plans for the fireplace makeover.
+Today, I’m going to share how to make a fireplace surround and mantel.

 We used the same sheet of MDF to cover the sides of the surround and across the top.
 We measured them to fit what already existed since the built-ins on either side preventing us from going any wider.
 We secured the MDF to the existing wood surround using our nail gun.